David-OConnor/barnes_hut/README.md

 for example.
 It can also be used to calculate gravitational acceleration directly, if set up as such using your `force` function. this represents the gravitational mass of the target body cancelling with its inertial mass. $a=f/m$

+If you're using periodic boundary conditions, for example to model solvents in structural biology, this may not be appropriate; consider using SPME or similar.
+For example, in the [Ewald](https://github.com/david-oconnor/ewald) lib.

 It's generic over body type and force (or acceleration) function.
 Here's an example of adapting your type for use here:

 ```rust